eguefif/articles/websocket1.md

-# Writing a WebSocket echo server in Rust
+# Writing a WebSocket echo server in Rust: the handshake

 Websocket are a convenient way to maintain a connexion between a server and client using all the existing http infrastructure.
 In this article, we'll cover the basic of a working websocket echo server.
 We will cover the handshake and frame concept.
 Here is a link to the [rfc 6455](https://datatracker.ietf.org/doc/html/rfc6455)